Application Process Overview

 - Applicants who plan to apply only to one application service should take advantage of the Letter Service provided by the application service.

-- If applying to both MD and DO schools, or TMDSAS schools, unaffiliated schools, or an international program, it is easiest to subscribe to a service like Interfolio.com which allows you to collect all your letters in one place and have them sent to each application service.
+- If applying to both MD and DO schools, or TMDSAS schools, unaffiliated schools, or an international program, it is easiest to subscribe to a service like Interfolio.com which allows you to collect all your letters in one place and have them sent to each application service when the applications open up.
+It in not best to wait until your applications open to obtain your letters of recommendations.

 Requirements for letters vary between schools, so research schools early and know what you need.
 Most schools require 3 or 4 letters.